Have you been accused of cybercrime? It’s easy to get caught out And more and more people are. Have you been accused of the following?

 - Streaming, downloading, or uploading copyrighted material or selling devices that allow others to access streamed or downloadable copyright material

-What are the most commonly occurring instances of cybercrime where people aren’t sure whether they’re on the right side of the law or not?
+What are the most commonly occurring instances of cybercrime.
+Especially where people aren’t sure whether they’re on the right side of the law or not?

 Is it OK to read someone else’s emails without their permission?